 The various types of keeper bots are:

-Note: all bots require some amount of SOL for user account rent and to pay for transaction fees.
+Note: all bots require some amount of SOL for user account rent and to pay transaction fees.

-The reference implementation for all Keeper bots mentioned in these docs are available here.
+The reference implementation for all Keeper bots mentioned in these docs is available here.

 First clone the keeper-bots-v2 repo (make sure to check out the correct branch for the cluster you are targetting)